-It is expected that you read the assigned chapter readings each week.
-This will help for completing discussions, assignments, and activities.
+It is expected that you read the assigned readings before coming to class.
+This will help class discussion and activities.
 If it is clear to me that students are not completing their reading assignments, I reserve the right to alter the syllabus to add pop quizzes into your final grade.
-Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in Blackboard.
-A list of assigned readings and assignments is in the schedule under the Course Schedule link in Blackboard.
-Activities and quizzes will be accumulated throughout the semester in the form of quizzes, discussion questions, or a meme assignment.
+Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in the assignments.
+Assigned readings are listed in the schedule under the Course Schedule link in Blackboard.